 Students who are interested in meeting with the writing specialists should arrange an appointment using Google appointment slots at least 24 hours in advance (see links in chart below).
 If a student is not available to meet during the scheduled office hours, the writing specialists may be able to arrange an alternate meeting time.
 If you need to cancel your appointment, please do so at least 24 hours in advance.

-Meeting times for Spring 2014 will be posted soon.
+Meeting times for fall 2014 will be posted soon.

 If you'd like to join, please send a brief email stating your name, year/semester in the program, and status of your work.